x1nchen/go-micro/README.md

 <img src="https://avatars2.githubusercontent.com/u/73709577" />

-Nitro (formerly known as Go Micro) is a blazingly fast framework for distributed app development.
+**Nitro** (formerly known as Go Micro) is a blazingly fast framework for distributed app development.

 ## Overview

 Nitro will provide the core requirements for distributed app development, IoT, edge and p2p including RPC and Event driven communication.
-The **Nitro** model is in-memory defaults with a pluggable architecture.
+The Nitro mantra is in-memory defaults with a pluggable architecture.
 Blaze with pure in-memory development and swap out as needed to go multi-process or multi-host.

 Note: Nitro is currently undergoing a complete rewrite and is considered unstable for use.